 In southeast Austin, Onion Creek Metropolitan Park sprawls over 390 acres.
 Hike the Onion Creek Trail with your four-legged friends, and then let them run free at the 106-acre Dog Park Blue off-leash area.

 There is no shortage of off-leash areas for your four-legged friend, refer to this map for the city of Austin’s many options and local ordinances.

-Courtesy of Austin Terrier.
+Courtesy of Neighbors.

 Well, it’s more like put yourself to work while your pup has a playdate.
 At Neighbors in South Austin, you can get a coffee and live that laptop life while your pupper hangs out at the dog park (with full-time attendants).
 One of the co-owners is a private dog trainer, so your fur baby will be in good hands.

 For a more formal co-working setting, head to Work & Woof downtown.
 For a $35 day pass, you can take care of business while your dog is playing happily in doggy daycare.

 SUP on Lake Travis.
 Credit Everstream and Co.